davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 ![affineAnimation](affineAnimation.gif)

-The method  `Commands.reflection(double runtime, Point A, Point B, MathObject… objects) `animates the reflection that maps point A into B.
+The animation   `Commands.reflection(double runtime, Point A, Point B, MathObject… objects) `animates the reflection that maps point A into B.

 ```java
 Shape reg=Shape.regularPolygon(5).center();